Hercules-Aethra/aethra/README.md

 Jan Jaeger designed and implemented many of the advanced features of Hercules, including dynamic reconfiguration, integrated console, interpretive execution and z/Architecture support.

-The SoftDevLabs version of Hercules 4.x Hyperion is developed and maintained by David "Fish" Trout.
-It is under active development, with a somewhat different emphasis from Hercules Aethra.
+The SoftDevLabs version of Hercules 4.x Hyperion was developed and maintained by David "Fish" Trout.
+It was until recently under active development, with a somewhat different emphasis from Hercules Aethra.
 Aethra was forked from it, and it is anticipated that the two will be developed in cooperation with each other.

 ## Find out more

-To find out more about this particular version of Hercules 4.x Hyperion, follow this link: [Hercules 4.x (Aethra)](http://hercules-aethra.github.io/html/)
+To find out more about this particular version of Hercules 4.x Aethra, follow this link: [Hercules 4.x (Aethra)](http://hercules-aethra.github.io/html/)

 ## Additional README files